Read + Write + Report

 The greatest closer in MLB history turns 42 today, and his number is also 42 because he played before Jackie Robinson's number was retired league-wide.
 Mariano Rivera is obviously a first-ballot Hall of Famer, and anyone who suggests otherwise is toiling in idiocy.
 Happy birthday Mo, and I hope you don't retire after the 2012 season.
 He's still going strong into his 40's, and that's something I can say for maybe a handful of other players in history.

 I would like you all to check out My2Cent's take on some really crazy blockbuster MLB trade that is hypothetical, but interesting all the same.
-If you like these sorts of mulling posts, then this one is for you.
+If you like these sorts of mulling posts, then this one is for you

 Vote